-At your pre-surgical screening appointment you will be given two Chlorhexidine Gluconate surgical scrub brushes.
-You use one the night before surgery and the other the morning of your surgery.
+You will be given a CHG skin solution bottle at your pre-surgical screening appointment.
+You will use 1⁄2 the bottle the night before surgery and the other 1⁄2 of the bottle the morning of your surgery.

 It is important to clean your skin before your surgery to decrease your risk of infection.